aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 complexity of the parts that are involved --- web servers, browsers, HTTP, HTML documents, client-side scripts, and so on.
-We would likely get bogged down by the gritty details of all these parts (and consume our 500 lines before even reaching SOP!)
+We would likely get bogged down by the gritty details of all these parts (and consume our 500 lines before even reaching SOP).
 But how can we hope to be precise without representing crucial details?

 ## Modeling with Alloy

 This chapter is somewhat different from others in this book.
-Instead of building a working implementation, we will construct an executable _model_ that serves as a simple yet precise description of the SOP.
+Instead of building a working implementation, we will construct an executable model that serves as a simple yet precise description of the SOP.
 Like an implementation, the model can be executed to explore dynamic behaviors of the system, but unlike an implementation, the model omits low-level details that may get in the way of understanding